gwendysyd/Placenta-Insufficiency-Classification/src/3. Experiments/1. Deep Learning/1. Trial 1/Design.md

 # **Experiment Plan: Applying Different Architectures to Placenta Ultrasound Images Datasets**

 ## **Purpose**
 This experiment aims to systematically compare the performance of various neural network architectures on the same image dataset.
-By employing both basic and advanced models, with and without transfer learning, we aim to identify the most effective approaches for image analysis in this context.
+By employing both basic and advanced models with different architecture sizes, with and without transfer learning, we aim to identify the most effective approaches for image analysis in this context.

 ## **Datasets for Analysis**
 - **C3 all planes**: At least one of three conditions (CIR, preeclampsia, birth weight percentile <3) is present.